himanshuvirmani/java-state-machine/README.md

 ## To Do
-1. Add ToAmong, OnEach for multiple transitions creation.
-2. State Exit and Entry Listeners.
+1. State Exit and Entry Listeners.
-3. Better Java Docs
+2. Better Java Docs
-4. More features as and when they come.
+3. More features as and when they come.